 The Star, Ballarat, Saturday 19th July 1856, Page 1, Column 4

-A CORRECT LIST of the legally qualified Medical Practioners and Members of the Ballarat Medico-Chirurgical Society, residing and practising in the district of Ballarat: (30 listed) By order James Stewart, Honorary Secretary
+MEDICAL - A CORRECT LIST of the legally qualified Medical Practioners and Members of the Ballarat Medico-Chirurgical Society, residing and practising in the district of Ballarat: (30 listed) By order James Stewart, Honorary Secretary.

-The Ballarat Industrial School/Reformatory building in Gillies Street was first used as a home for the mentally ill in 1877.
-It was the same double-storey brick building which reopened on the existing site in 1893 as the Ballarat Asylum.
+After ten years of operation (1869-1879) the Ballarat Industrial School building in Gillies Street became the Reformatory for Boys for another 14 years.
+It was the same double-storey brick building which reopened on the existing site in 1893 as the Ballarat Asylum to house the mentally ill.
 The first patient from the Ararat Asylum was received in May of that year.
 In the next few months further admissions from Kew, Yarra Bend and Ararat added to the patient list so that by the end of May 1893 the Asylum housed 211 patients, 125 males and 86 females.
 It became known as the Ballarat Mental Hospital then in 1969 as Lakeside Hospital because it is a short walk through the Botanical Gardens to the foreshore of Lake Wendouree.
 In the 1990s the hospital land was subdivided for a housing estate known as Lake Gardens.
 The original main building still exists in the centre of the development.

 The Public Record Office of Victoria has extensive records from all Victorian institutions relating to mental health in their Online Resources.
 We have obtained examples of register entries relating to patients and a most interesting warrant dated 27 October 1879 for the transfer of 124 male inmates from Ballarat to the newly built institution at Sunbury.
 [VPRS 8259/P1/1] For patients who died in mental hospitals an inquest was usually held and our research team is able to provide digitised copies from the PROV at North Melbourne.
 Please make requests via the Research page.